dipjyotimetia/HybridTestFramework/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Explain the **motivation** for making this change: here are some points to help you:

-* What issues does the pull request solve?
+* What issues do the pull request solve?
 Please tag them so that they will get automatically closed once the PR is merged
 * What is the feature? (if applicable)
 * How did you implement the solution?
 * What areas of the library does it impact?